EWaterman/EWaterman.github.io/_posts/Ch2/0002-06-01-characters.md

 Being **likable** doesn't require something to be relatable.
 After all, Superman is hardly a relatable character but we still like him.
 Likable characters are engaging in and of themselves because we enjoy spending time with them.

 - **Make them fun.** Think of all the characters who bring a smile to your face whenever you see them.
-Kronk from Emperor's New Groove, Peter Venkman in Ghostbusters, Will Ferrell in... everything.
-You just enjoy their presence.
-Unfortunately, there's no magic formula for making a fun character but there are a lot of paths you can take.
+Kronk from Emperor's New Groove, Peter Venkman in Ghostbusters.
+You simply enjoy their presence.
+Unfortunately, there's no magic formula for making a fun character, but there are a lot of paths you can take.
 Clever wit, complete stupidity, dry sarcasm, extreme passion... it really depends on the story you're telling.
 Note that characters don't have to be "good" to be fun.
 Ever heard of the "likable villain"?
 For a lot of people, it's genuinely amusing to see a crazy supervillain unleash their kooky master plan to take over the world (Doctor Evil or Loki).

 - **Make them care about others or have others care about them.** Humans are often quick to believe in what others tell them.
 Monkey see, monkey do.
 Having people care for your character (not like crazy fan-girl love but genuine caring) will make us inclined to feel the same.
 It's why character deaths are more impactful when you have another character crying out in sadness for them.
 The exception to this rule is having a character who you want explicitly outcast from the rest of the world.